Cyriacus of Ancona: Life

-Unlike many library antiquarians, Cyriacus traveled at first for his family's ventures then to satisfy his own curiosity, all around the Eastern Mediterranean, noting down his archaeological discoveries in his day-book, Commentaria, that eventually filled seven volumes.
+His first voyage was made at the age of nine, in the familia of his mother's brother, for commercial reasons.
+Unlike many library antiquarians, Cyriacus was not content to study classical texts: to satisfy his desire to rediscover antiquity, sailed the Mediterranean in search of historical evidence.
+He noted down his archaeological discoveries in his day-book, Commentaria, that eventually filled seven volumes.
 He made numerous voyages in Southern Italy, Dalmatia and Epirus and into the Morea, to Egypt, to Chios, Rhodes and Beirut, to Anatolia and Constantinople, during which he wrote detailed descriptions of monuments and ancient remains, illustrated by his drawings.

-His detailed on-site observations, particularly in lands of the Ottoman Empire, make him one of the precursors of modern archaeology.
-His accuracy as a meticulous epigrapher was praised by Giovanni Battista de Rossi.

 His years in Rome studying Latin are commemorated by his drawings of many of the monuments and antiquities of ancient Rome.
 In Constantinople he studied Greek.
 He enjoyed the patronage of Eugenius IV, who had been Papal legate in the March of Ancona from 1420 to 1422, Cosimo de' Medici, and the Visconti of Milan.
-He was in Siena at the court of Sigismund, and when Sigismund came to Rome for his coronation as Emperor, Cyriacus was his guide among Rome's antiquities.
+He was in Siena at the court of the Holy Roman Emperor Sigismund, and when Sigismund came to Rome for his coronation as Emperor, Cyriacus was his guide among Rome's antiquities.
 Two years later in 1435, Cyriacus was back exploring in Greece and Egypt.

+In 1435 Cyriacus visited and rediscovered the true nature of the Great Pyramid, which until then was believed to be one of Joseph's granaries and in 1436 that of the Parthenon, which until then was considered only the largest church in Athens.